vapor-community/heroku-buildpack/README.md

 The buildpack defaults to Swift 6.0.2, but is compatible with Swift 5.9.1 - 6.0.1.

-If you need to use a specific older version of the Swift toolchain from this range, you can pin the version number using a file called `.swift-version` in the root of the project folder, or by setting a `SWIFT_VERSION` configuration variable on Heroku, then deploying again.
+If you need to use a specific older version of the Swift toolchain from this range, you can pin the version number using a file called `.swift-version` in the root of the project folder (or at the configured `PACKAGE_DIR` setting), or by setting a `SWIFT_VERSION` configuration variable on Heroku, then deploying again.

 ```shell
 $ echo '5.10.1' > .swift-version